Heark/Gavin/README.md

 <img src="http://www.iconarchive.com/download/i103481/paomedia/small-n-flat/sign-warning.ico" width="50" height="50"/> If you do not know what you're doing, don't touch your Raspberry Pi System.

 1. Transfer all Gavin files to your Raspberry Pi System
-2. <a href="http://weworkweplay.com/play/raspberry-pi-nodejs/" >Install Nodejs on your system</a>
+2. <a href="http://weworkweplay.com/play/raspberry-pi-nodejs/" >Install Node.js on your system</a>
 3. cd the Gavin directory on your Raspberry Pi System
 4. Run the following
 ``` batchfile